sysadminPSQ/Assignment/README.md

 3. Don't pass junk values to the API even when you are testing.

-4. You can use `Retrofit`, `Volley` or any other Network manager for your choice.
+4. For Android - You can use `Retrofit`, `Volley` or any other Network manager for your choice.

+5. For iOS - You can use any Network Manager of your choice.
+Third Party or Native.

-5. The App should not crash at any given point of time.
+6. The App should not crash at any given point of time.

 ##Contact

-If the API is not working or if you need any clarification please write your queries to `akash@peppersquare.com` and we will get back yo you.
+If the API is not working or if you need any clarification please write your queries to `akash@peppersquare.com` and we will get back to you.

-Please reach out if truly necessary and refrain from asking doubts on how the API works.
+Please reach out if truly necessary (Eg: If API is broken, If API is not behaving as expected).
+Please refrain from asking doubts on how the API works.

 ##
 Hope you have fun doing this assignment!